krconv/krconv.com/README.md

         * [Positioning](https://developer.mozilla.org/en-US/docs/Web/CSS/position)
         * [Font styling](https://developer.mozilla.org/en-US/docs/Web/CSS/font-style)
     * CSS Pseudo Classes
-4. Use a decent [color scheme](https://color.adobe.com/create/color-wheel/) to style your webpage
+4. Use a decent [color scheme](https://color.adobe.com/create/color-wheel/) to style your webpage.
-5. Bonus if you make the page visually appealing, and/or use different fonts
-3. Test your project on your local machine to make sure that when someone goes to your main page, it displays correctly.
+5. Test your project on your local machine to make sure that when someone goes to your main page, it displays correctly.
-4. Deploy your project to Heroku.
+6. Deploy your project to Heroku.
-5. Ensure that your project has the proper naming scheme (`cs4241-a2-yourGitHubUsername`) so we can find it.
+7. Ensure that your project has the proper naming scheme (guide follows) so we can find it.
+8. Modify the Readme to the specification below.
+9. Create and submit a Pull Request to the original repo.

+Design/Usability Achievements could center around making the page visually appealing, typography, etc.
+Technical Achievements could center around novel uses of CSS selectors, building content dynamically, etc.

+Naming and URL Scheme
+---

+You must use a consistent naming scheme for all projects in this course.
+If we can't find it, we can't grade it.

+By default Heroku assigns your application a random name.
+To change it, follow [this guide](https://devcenter.heroku.com/articles/renaming-apps).

+The name scheme should be `a2-yourGitHubUsername`.

 Resources
 ---

 A good resource for general HTML/CSS/Javascript is the [Mozilla Developer Network](https://developer.mozilla.org/en-US/).
 This contains all the references you need for front-end design.

-A good resource for font would the the [Google Font](https://fonts.google.com/) project, with hundreds of different fonts to choose from so that you don't have to stick with Comic Sans.
+A good resource for font would the [Google Font](https://fonts.google.com/) project, with hundreds of different fonts to choose from so that you don't have to stick with Comic Sans.
 Or Impact.

 If you want icons, look into [Font Awesome](http://fontawesome.io/).